aimldl/certificates/professional-machine-learning-engineer/7-production-machine-learning-systems/labs/week2-1-introduction-to-tensorflow-data-validation.md

 - Infer a schema
 - Update a schema

-## Tasks
+## Steps to prepare the hands-on lab

 1. Setup and requirements
 2. Clone course repo within your Vertex AI notebooks instance
-3. Introduction to TensorFlow data validation
+3. Open the notebook
+4. Do the hands-on lab

 ## About TFDV